 Previously, resume used to have the oldest details first, for instance, school first, followed by college and then experience.
 That has become redundant.
 People are more concerned about what you do now and have been doing recently.
-Therefore, start from your latest experience and go back in time.
+Therefore, start with your latest experience and go back in time.
 Detail out what is relevant for the job and shorten what might not be relevant or interesting for the job you’re applying.

 Freshers enlist activity outside degrees

 For a fresher with no experience, it is still possible to show your capacity as an employee by mentioning any activity outside syllabus study that you might have participated in.
 Students often leave out these details thinking they are unnecessary but these might be the very things that show you to have better potential than others.
-Anything that has given you a valuable experience can be included, a debate competition or running a students’ club or organising college function or handling a school event or participating in a quiz competition or sports tournament – everything counts.
+Anything that has given you a valuable experience can be included, a debate competition or running a students’ club or organizing college function or handling a school event or participating in a quiz competition or sports tournament – everything counts.
 These details demonstrate your capacity to work under pressure, to be a team player and become target oriented.